simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-powershell-wsl-guide/index.en.md

 - **Object-Oriented Approach**: Unlike traditional command-line interfaces, PowerShell treats everything as an object.
 This allows for more intuitive and flexible manipulation of data.

-- **Pipeline**: PowerShell's pipeline feature enables the seamless chaining of commands, where the output of one command can be directly used as input for another.
+- **Pipeline**: PowerShell's pipeline feature enables the smooth chaining of commands, where the output of one command can be directly used as input for another.

 - **Module Ecosystem**: A rich ecosystem of modules extends PowerShell's functionality, offering pre-built cmdlets to accomplish various tasks.